Amazon is the world’s largest online store. They sell more than the next 12 largest online stores…combined.

 Every eCommerce store faces a tough tradeoff when planning for expansion.
 It is usually hard to plan for how much horizontal or vertical expansion that you’ll see.

 The last wrench in planning are your competitors.

 They don’t know what they are doing either.
-Stop looking at them.
+Stop looking at your competitors.

 Instead, look at Amazon.
-Amazon uses an well-executed “node” system for categories and site architecture.
+Amazon uses a well-executed “node” system for categories and site architecture.
 It’s built for scale, but it’s also flexible enough for rolling out complementary pages.

 Download Kindle Books Convert to Text and Run Keyword Analysis

 In my Google Books post, I talked about the power of books for keyword research.

 The problem with Google Books was that it was hard to analyze the full text of the books.